-The current federal student loan freeze, a lifeline pausing repayments interest-free for millions of borrowers in the wake of the pandemic, is set to expire on Dec.
-31, 2020.
+The current federal student loan freeze — a lifeline pausing repayments interest-free for millions of borrowers in the wake of the pandemic — will now last at least through Jan.
+31, 2022.

-The federal loan repayment pause, signed into law March 27 via the Coronavirus Aid, Relief and Economic Security (CARES) Act, was only supposed to last through Sept.
+The federal loan repayment pause, signed into law March 27, 2020, via the Coronavirus Aid, Relief and Economic Security (CARES) Act, was only supposed to last through Sept.
 30, 2020.
-However, the resurgence of the COVID-19 crisis and its effect on the economy prompted a White House order to extend the relief program.
+However, the resurgence of the COVID-19 crisis and its effect on the economy prompted several White House orders across two administrations to extend the relief program.

 How the student loan relief extension came to be …

-The August action limited temporary relief to student loans on the federal government’s balance sheet.
-As before, privately-owned Federal Family Education Loans (FFEL), school-sourced Perkins loans and alternative loans lent by banks and other entities were excluded.
+As noted, the action limits temporary relief to student loans on the federal government’s balance sheet.
+Privately-owned Federal Family Education Loans (FFEL), school-sourced Perkins loans and alternative loans lent by banks and other entities are excluded.

 Fortunately, however, loans not covered by government relief could be supported by state governments and private lenders.